redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/01/README.md

 })
 ```

 Previously, we supplied the memory offset as a static value in the `host_fns` object.
 WebAssembly then picks up this object at the time the module is instantiated.
-However, since the same WebAssembly function is now going to plot both the Mandelbrot and Julia Sets, we will need to supply an offset for each image.
+However, since the same WebAssembly function is now going to plot both the Mandelbrot and Julia Sets, we will need to supply an offset so that the Mandelbrot and Julia Set images don't overwrite each other.

 Rather than supplying two memory offsets as static fields in the `host_fns` object, it is easier to pass the relevant offset as a runtime argument.
 So now the `js` namespace of the `host_fns` object only needs two properties:

 ```javascript
 const host_fns = {